History of chiropractic: Movement toward scientific reform

 Research to test chiropractic theories began in 1935 with the B.J.
 Palmer Research Clinic at the Palmer College of Chiropractic in Davenport, Iowa.
 The clinic was organized into two divisions – a medical division and a chiropractic division.
 The medical division contained all the standard medical tests of the time and was used to establish a medical diagnosis of a patient's condition before the patient received treatment.
 The chiropractic division administered the treatment which included passive therapies, chiropractic adjustments and physical rehabilitation for the various conditions diagnosed.
 Research continued in the B.J.
 Palmer research clinic until B.J.
 Palmer's death in 1961 and the results and findings of these patient cases were the substance of B.J.
 Palmer's publishing over this 30-year time-period.

-By the late 1950s, healthcare in the US had been transformed: the discovery of penicillin and development of the polio vaccine was restoring hope to millions, and the homeopathic physician had all but vanished as a result of "antiquackery" efforts of the medical trust and leadership efforts of the AMA.
+By the late 1950s, healthcare in the US had been transformed: the discovery of penicillin and the development of the polio vaccine was restoring hope to millions, and the homeopathic physician had all but vanished as a result of "antiquackery" efforts of the medical trust and leadership efforts of the AMA.
 B.J. reduced the adjustment to HIO (Hole In One – the adjustment of only the atlas), while mixers continued to add and refine new proprietary techniques to find and reduce subluxations and improve health.
 Osteopathy in the US developed in parallel to medicine and dropped its reliance on spinal manipulation to treat illness.
-A similar reform movement began within chiropractic: shortly after the death of B.J. in 1961, a second generation chiropractor, Samuel Homola, wrote extensively on the subject of limiting the use of spinal manipulation, proposing that chiropractic as a medical specialty should focus on conservative care of musculoskeletal conditions.
+A similar reform movement began within chiropractic: shortly after the death of B.J. in 1961, a second-generation chiropractor, Samuel Homola, wrote extensively on the subject of limiting the use of spinal manipulation, proposing that chiropractic as a medical specialty should focus on conservative care of musculoskeletal conditions.
 His sentiments echoed those of the NCA chairman of the board (C.O.
 Watkins DC) twenty years earlier: "If we will not develop a scientific organization to test our own methods, organized medicine will usurp our privilege.
 When it discovers a method of value, medical science will adopt it and incorporate it into scientific medical practice."
 Homola's membership in the newly formed ACA was not renewed, and his position was rejected by both straight and mixer associations.